Sarah Beeny: Career

 After meeting the sister-in-law of Sarah Delafield-Cook, a talent hunter at Talkback Thames, at a hen party, Beeny was asked to undertake a screen test to front a new television series about property development.
 The success of Property Ladder led to various spin-off series, including Britain's Best Home, Streets Ahead and Property Snakes and Ladders.

 In 2006, Beeny presented One Year to Pay Off Your Mortgage.
 She wrote a number of books to accompany the series, as well as a weekly column for the Mail on Sunday.
 In 2007, Beeny appeared on the Channel 5 motoring show Fifth Gear, where she raced Jason Plato in an articulated lorry around a course.
 She has appeared on Gordon Ramsay's The F-Word, where she offered up her garden for Ramsay's sheep to feed on.
 In August 2010, she fronted the Channel 4 programme Help!
 My House is Falling Down, which had the working title of House Rescue before its commission.
 In November 2010, she presented Beeny's Restoration Nightmare on Channel 4, showing her renovation of Rise Hall, a Grade II* listed historic house near Rise, East Riding of Yorkshire, to create a wedding venue.
 Beeny sold Rise Hall in 2019 to a luxury events, weddings and catering business.

 In August 2011, Beeny began presenting a new series for BBC One titled Village SOS.
 In this series, the programme follows a group of passionate villagers who want to restore their village to its former glory.

 In 2012, Beeny presented Double Your House for Half the Money, a series that showed viewers how they could potentially have the home they have always dreamed about, even if they could not afford to buy it.
 This series ran for three seasons.

 In 2014, she presented Sarah Beeny's How to Sell Your Home.
 How to Live Mortgage Free with Sarah Beeny followed in 2017.
 In 2018, Beeny launched her podcast At Home with Sarah Beeny, a series where famous personalities give Beeny access to the inside of their homes and their lives.
 The series has included guests such as Jo Wood, Tim Lovejoy, Lynn Bowles and Pearl Lowe.

+From 2020, Beeny featured in Sarah Beeny's New Life in the Country, which showed her family's move to Somerset from London, including building their dream home and adapting to country life.
+A third series began in April 2023.
 In June 2022, Sarah Beeny's Little House Big Plans premiered on Channel 4.

+In May 2023, Sarah Beeny's New Country Lives began airing on Channel 4.
+The series sees Beeny "follow city dwellers as they up sticks and move to the country in pursuit of a slower pace of life".